Homemade Chocolate Syrup

 - It takes just five minutes to make and can be kept in the fridge for up to a month.

-- Of course, apart from homemade is better, it is also more affordable.
+- Of course, it is not only better but also more affordable.

 Ingredients and substitutes